sicked-tiger/PTCGPB-Solo/README.md

 - Instances per row: How many instances per row
 - Netease Path: If you didn't change your path upon installation leave it.
 Otherwise input the path.
 - Speed: This is what game speed you want to run at if you have the new speed mod.
 2x works with both the old and the new.
 With the new on be sure to: click the platinmods logo > cog wheel > save preferences
+- Language: Currently only officially support English and Japanese.
+More likely to come in the future.
 - Click Next

 Step 9: Click Start